Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

        var f32 &f_ref= Bar(f0, f1, f2); // "f_ref" is a derived from "f0" and "f2" reference, but not from "f1"
    }

-The compiler ensures that only allowed reference are returned:
+The compiler ensures that only allowed references are returned:

 .. code-block:: u_spr